sphinx-doc/sphinx/doc/config.rst

         "Rejne".
 You can also set this to ``''`` to disable fncychap.
      ``'preamble'``
         Additional preamble content, default empty.
+     ``'figure_align'``
+        Latex figure float alignment, default 'htbp' (here, top, bottom, page).
+        Whenever an image doesn't fit into the current page, it wil be 'floated' into the next page but may be preceeded by any other text.
+        If you don't like this behavior, use 'H' which will disable floating and position figures strictly in the order they appear in the source.
      ``'footer'``
         Additional footer content (before the indices), default empty.